The Ultimate Guide to Nearshore Software Development

-If you’re in tech, you know the world has been increasingly struggling with a talent shortage for a while.
+If you’re in tech, you know the world has been increasingly struggling with a shortage of available talent.

-Luckily, we live in a golden age of globalization.
-The last few years have brought about an unprecedented shift to online work and reliance on digital solutions.
-And in a post-quarantine world, we’ve learned that services can be delivered remotely with unfaltering efficiency.
+We live in a golden age of globalization.
+The last few years have brought about an unprecedented shift to online working and the reliance on digital solutions.
+In a post-quarantine world, we’ve learned that services can be delivered remotely with unfaltering efficiency.

 If you’re trying to supplement your team with external talent, there are several routes you can take.
 The differences mainly lie in how far you’re willing to reach and, more importantly, how well you want this new talent to fit in with your company’s existing culture.

 In this article, we’re going to explore the ins and outs of nearshoring.
 We’re going to find out what differentiates it from other types of outsourcing.
 Then we’re going to dive into its pros, cons, and potential benefits.
 Finally, we’ll uncover the recipe behind a successful nearshore partnership.

 Let’s start at the beginning.
 What is nearshoring, and how does it fit into the modern tech landscape?

 Nearshore software development is about contracting out your IT services to an adjacent country.
 For example, if you’re in Central/ Western Europe or the UK, you’d look for an Eastern Europe nearshoring partner.
 If you’re in the US, you’d look to your neighbours in Canada or Latin America.